Canary Islands Spain

 All year through you will be able to find cheap flights to the canary islands, provided you can plan your vacations ‘off season’, avoiding peak season during school holidays will get you brilliant deals and discounts.
 Christmas time is the most expensive time to come over, from the end of January the prices start to fall.

-Some More Impressions Of Tenerife
+Some More Impressions

 Green Tenerife – North & Mountains

 Mount Teide (Pico del Teide) is a volcano on Tenerife in the Canary Islands Spain.
 With 3,718-metre (12,198 ft) it’s summit is the highest point in Spain.
 Measured from its base on the ocean floor, it is at 7,500 m (24,600 ft) the third highest volcano on a volcanic ocean island in the world.
 Wikipedia

 My top secret tip on ‘must dos’ on Tenerife is visiting Masca!
 I am sure, this is one of the most beautiful places on earth.
 You can reach Masca via land and via sea, you can drive up and climb down the ravine to catch a shuttle boat in the stunning Masca Bay.